pulp-platform/snitch_cluster/target/snitch_cluster/README.md

 libreoffice logs/perf.csv
 ```

 In this file you can find the `X_tstart` and `X_tend` metrics.
 These are the cycles in which a particular code region `X` starts and ends, and can hence be used to profile your code.
-Code regions are defined by calls to `mcycle()`.
+Code regions are defined by calls to `snrt_mcycle()`.
 Every call to this function defines two code regions:
-- the code preceding the call, up to the previous `mcycle()` call or the start of the source file
+- the code preceding the call, up to the previous `snrt_mcycle()` call or the start of the source file
-- the code following the call, up to the next `mcycle()` call or the end of the source file
+- the code following the call, up to the next `snrt_mcycle()` call or the end of the source file

 The CSV file can be useful to automate collection and post-processing of benchmarking data.